This article is filled with ideas for Southern native gardens (plant profiles! nurseries! online sellers!)

 With tons of pictures and easily organized, this is a great source of inspiration for Southeast gardeners.

 And that sums up our guide to the best native plants for Southern gardens.
 These native flowers, shrubs, and trees have the DNA to be the most resilient and beautiful choices for southern gardens.
-Sadly, native plants have been overlooked for generations (we partly blame Marie Antoinette)—let’s change this.
+Sadly, native plants have been overlooked for generations (we partly blame Marie Antoinette), but we can change this, even in our lifetimes.
 Native plants are beautiful, powerful choices for our landscaping—especially compared to lawncare or non-native plants.
+Explore some of our most popular plant profiles: Beginner’s Guide to Coneflowers or our Beginner’s Guide to Native Magnolias to find some new favorites.
 Happy planting!

 Sources